michaelcheungkm/picture-layout-organiser/README.md

-Edit the file `directory.txt` to change working directory location.
+Edit the file `.config/directory.txt` to change working directory location.
 By default this is the folder `plo-data` in the home directory